DivergentClouds/riw-16/README.md

 - System
   - ID: `0x0`
   - Operations:
+    - Syscall `0x0`
+      - Data: Writes to the internal `syscall-hold` register, then loads the `syscall-handler` register into `$pc`
+    - Syscall-Hold-Get `0x1`
+      - Data: Reads from the internal `syscall-hold` register
+    - Syscall-Handler-Set `0x2`
+      - Data: Writes to the internal `syscall-handler` register
+    - Syscall-Handler-Get `0x3`
+      - Data: Reads from the internal `syscall-handler` register
+    - Fault `0x4`
+      - Data: Writes to the internal `fault-hold` register, then loads the `fault-handler` register into `$pc`
+    - Fault-Hold-Get `0x5`
+      - Data: Reads from the internal `fault-hold` register
+    - Fault-Handler-Set `0x6`
+      - Data: Writes to the internal `fault-handler` register
+    - Fault-Handler-Get `0x7`
+      - Data: Reads from the internal `fault-handler` register
-    - Halt `0x0`
+    - Halt `0x8`
+      - Data: Ignored, Halts the system
 - Console
   - ID: `0x1`
   - Operations:
     - Char-out `0x0`
       - Data: The lower octet is sent to stdout of the host.
     - Char-in `0x1`
-      - Data: If there is a byte from stdin on the host available then the upper octet is set to 0 and lower octet is set to the next byte of stdin otherwise the whole word is set to `0xffff`.
+      - Data: If there is a byte from stdin on the host available, then the upper octet is set to 0 and lower octet is set to the next byte of stdin, otherwise the whole word is set to `0xffff`.
 - Storage
   - ID: `0x2`
   - Operations:
-    - MSW-Out `0x0`
+    - MSW-Address-Set `0x0`
-      - Data: Writes the most significant word of the storage device's internal address.
+      - Data: Writes to the most significant word of the storage device's internal address.
-    - LSW-Out `0x1`
+    - LSW-Address-Set `0x1`
-      - Data: Writes the least significant word of the storage device's internal address.
+      - Data: Writes to the least significant word of the storage device's internal address.
-    - MSW-In `0x2`
+    - MSW-Address-Get `0x2`
       - Data: Reads the most significant word of the storage device's internal address.
-    - LSW-In `0x3`
+    - LSW-Address-Get `0x3`
       - Data: Reads the least significant word of the storage device's internal address.
     - Storage-Out `0x4`
       - Data: Writes to the word at the storage device's current internal address.
     - Storage-In `0x5`
       - Data: Reads the word at the storage device's current internal address.
+- MMU
+  - ID: `0x3`
+  - Operations:
+    - MSW-Frame-Set `0x0`
+      - Data: Writes the lower octet to the most significant word of the MMU's internal `frame` register.
+    - LSW-Frame-Set `0x1`
+      - Data: Writes to the least significant word of the MMU's internal `frame` register.
+    - MSW-Frame-Get `0x2`
+      - Data: Reads the lower octet of most significant word of the MMU's internal `frame` register.
+The upper octet is set to 0.
+    - LSW-Frame-Get `0x3`
+      - Data: Reads the least significant word of the MMU's internal `frame` register.
+    - Map-Set `0x4`
+      - Data: Sets the page specified by the data to be mapped to the frame specified by the internal `frame` register.
+    - Map-Get `0x5`
+      - Data: Sets the internal `frame` register to the frame mapped to the specified page.
+    - Lock `0x6`
+      - Data: Redirect all I/O operations except `System/Syscall` on the specified page to `System/Fault` with the data as `$pc`.
+    - Unlock `0x7`
+      - Data: Stop redirecting I/O operations on the specified page.

 ## Assembly Language

 ### Notes
 - $ specifies a register
 - The lack of a prefix specifies a immediate
-- Immediates may be prefixed with either `0b` `0o` or `0x` to specifiy what base the number is in
+- Immediates may be prefixed with either `0b` `0o` or `0x` to specify what base the number is in
   - `0b` is binary,`0o` is octal, `0x` is hexadecimal
   - If a number is not prefixed then it is assumed to be decimal
+- An 8-bit immediate may be represented by an ASCII character surrounded by single quotes
 - Line comments are started with `;`

 ### Instructions